 Local Flights: Included

-Not Included: Travel to and from Panama, items of a personal nature, gratuities
+Not Included: Travel to and from Panama, Lodging in Panama City, items of a personal nature, gratuities

 Airport: Tocumen International Airport (PTY)